HTR-United/cremma-16-17-print/README.md

 Collection of book samples in early print forms, 16th to 17th century, in Latin and pre-orthographic French.

+## About segmentation metadata

+The use of Segmonto has been quite foggy here and there.
+The most recent tagged resources should be cleaner in terms of tagging.

+DropCapitalLine are not tagged.

 ## Texts / books

 | Date | Title | Link | Folder |